Im-Rises/TetrisSFML/README.md

 For macOS users you will need to install Brew, please follow the instruction in the link below:
 <https://brew.sh>

-Once it is installed, you can type the following command to install SDL2.
+Once it is installed, you can type the following command to install SFML.

 ```bash
 brew install sfml